top of page

 Lessons on this page are about British Colonies in America.
-We have divided the Activities into 3 categories, including the heading at the end of every page for OER Textbooks and Primary Source centers:
+We have divided the Activities into 2 categories:

 Native Americans